 The original Datejust was introduced in 1945 to celebrate the company's 40th anniversary.
 It has been one of the brand's most popular models since.
 In 2009, the Datejust grew to 41mm, ushering in the next generation of this quintessential model.
-2020 update: suggested retail prices start at $7,650 and increase depending on various styles and metal options.
+Suggested retail prices start at $7,900 and increase depending on various styles and metal options.
 Shop our complete section of pre-owned Rolex Watches for sale.
+Popular models:

 Production of the Datejust II lasted until 2016, when Rolex announced that it would be discontinued and replaced by the new Datejust 41, which was powered by their new-generation Caliber 3235 movement.
 Despite having the same 41mm case measurement, Datejust 41 cases are thinner and include slimmer lugs.
 As a result, the newer Datejust 41 watches appear slightly more elegant than the sportier Datejust II models.
 Just like all Rolex Datejust watches, both the Datejust II and Datejust 41 models have a timeless design and a very balanced weight on the wrist, making them incredibly comfortable watches that can be worn every single day.